LibreKitten/LibreKitten/README.md

 For this audience, we have made a new block-based visual programming language called LibreKitten.
 It is a fork of TurboWarp, which itself was forked off Scratch.

 LibreKitten was created with the intention of containing more advanced features and accept contributions written by the community, while still being for all ages.

+# How do I run the server?
+*Currently, there are no server builds.
+We're planning on building them soon.
+For now, you can clone the source code to try it out.*
+- Clone the repository and enter it in the terminal.
+- Install Node.js and pnpm (if you haven't already.)
+- Run `pnpm install --shamefully-hoist` in the terminal.
+- Run `node /path/to/LibreKitten/packages/vm/src/cli/server.js /path/to/Project.lb` in the terminal.